-Under File name: you can define the filename in which to save the image (on non-macOS platforms) or the name of the application bundle (on macOS).
+Under File name: you can define the filename in which to save the image.
 The name is constructed by a prefix, optionally followed by one or more of the Version (of LispWorks), the Weekday, the Date or the Time.
-The full name that would be used is displayed after Sample:.
-Note that:
+The full name that would be used is displayed after Sample: Note that:

-1. The name does not contain the file type.
-On Cocoa it adds ".app" automatically.

-2. The Weekday, Date and Time are derived from the moment when the Save Session dialog was raised.
+- 1. The name does not contain the file type. - 2.
+The Weekday, Date and Time are derived from the moment when the Save Session dialog was raised.
 They are not updated.